 This recipe is a simple matter of combining all the dry ingredients together, then whisking in the wet and cooking in a waffle iron!
 Easy peasy.

-- Feel free to add any additional mix-ins to the batter like chocolate chips or fresh or frozen blueberries.
+Can I add chocolate chips?
+Feel free to add any additional mix-ins to the batter like chocolate chips or fresh or frozen blueberries.
 Frozen blueberries will bleed into the batter a little bit and give it a marbley look.

 Love this recipe?
 Try these next!

-Finally, if you make these gluten free waffles, don’t forget to tag me on instagram.
+Finally, if you make this recipe don’t forget to tag me on instagram.
 Leave a comment below and let me know how they turn out!

 - 2 tsp baking powder